se-for-sci/se-for-sci.github.io/content/week5/typing.md

 ### Generics

 Python also as the idea of generic classes (template classes in C++, the reason C++'s standard library is called the "stl", standard template library).
-This is a class that is parametrized on a "contained" type.
+Generics or templates are a class that are parametrized on a "contained" type.
 Let's look at one:

 ```python
 a: list[int] = [1, 2, 3]
 ```

-The parameters of the type are provided using `[]` syntax (`<>` in C++).
+The type parameter is provided using `[]` syntax (`<>` in C++).
 List's have a parameter that takes the contents of the list.
 You can have 0 or more of those items.
 (Note: list is generic starting in Python 3.9, so either use future annotations or Python 3.9 for the above syntax; before that you had to use `from typing import List` and `List[int]`).
 The `set` collection works the same way.